diablodale/dp.docs/docs/_max/attributes/skeleton.md

 /user/2 42.1323 -100.8237 1984.348 0      user 2 42.1323 -100.8237 1984.348 0
 ```

-* `playerId` is an long integer and is the same unique playerID from the matching user identification message
+playerId
+: same integer used for a [tracked skeleton](#user-identification)

+x, y, z
-* `x, y, z` are floating point numbers representing the real-world location of the person's center of mass
+: floats of the real-world XYZ location of the person's center of mass
-  relative to the sensor sensor.
+  relative to the sensor.
 Their values are influenced by the attributes
   [`@distmeter`](distmeter.md), [`@flipx`](flipx.md), [`@rotatemethod`](rotatemethod.md), and
   [`@translate`](translate.md).

+q
-* `q` is an integer bit field that indicates the quality of the person's location.
+: integer bit field that indicates the quality of the person's location.
 It is possible to
   have no, one, or multiple quality bit flags at the same time.
 The bit flags are summed together.
   Quality bit flag values are:
   1 = Part of the player's body is out of frame to the camera's right.